sophie-kearney/ADgraph/README.md

 - consequence = string. category of variant, explains the biological consequence of that nucleotide being altered
 - rs_id = string (format is rs<unqiue integer>).
 Identifier for the genetic variant that is used across biology when referencing that identifier.
 Should be unique within a species, but there could be duplicates between human and mouse variants, I am not sure.
 - species = string.
 Species that the variant is associated with, either mice (Mus musculus) or human (Homo sapiens)
 - chromosome = categorical discrete integer. chromosome that the gene is found on.
 Senteny analysis has not been performed on this yet, but I am working on this so we can compare between mouse and human chromosomes.
 There are some non-numerical chromosomes like the X and Y chromosomes.
+Senteny analysis has been performed so this attribute can be used to compare human and mouse chromosomes.
 - human_biotype = string, discrete categories. very similar to the consequence attribute, just called different things in different databases
 - tissue = string, discrete categories (I think there are around 7 different tissue effected). only for mouse variants, denotes the tissue that this variant impacts (ex: liver, bone)
-- location = integer, represents the number base pairs away from the start of the chromosome this variant is at. location of variant within a chromosome, denotes the number of bases along a chromosome that this variant occurs
+- location = integer, represents the number base pairs away from the start of the chromosome this variant is at. location of variant within a chromosome, denotes the number of bases along a chromosome that this variant occurs. mouse variants will not have a location because of the senteny analysis.
 - alleles = two characters separated by a /. denotes the change in base that the variant causes (ex: G/T means that in the original DNA there was a G, but with the variant, it is now a T)
 - source = string.
 This is for the human variants, it shows the database that the human variant was found linked to Alzheimer's
+- jaccard_similarity = this score measure the similarity between the GO terms that this variant's gene impacts vs the GO terms that Alzheimer's Disease impacts.
+It scores the similarity between the biological impact of this gene against the biological impact of Alzheimer's disease.
+The higher the score, the better.
+Some variants will not have a score because they were not found in the GO database.

 Edge attributes:
 - average_pvalue = float.
 Takes the average of each variant's pvalue related to the GO term that links them.
 This is a way to score their relatedness to the GO term